 2. Decision making

 Life is full of decisions big and small.
 However, as we get older, these decisions often become trickier to make and navigate.
-Older people face lots of important decisions, especially if their health or mobility start to decline: when to stop working, whether to continue living at home, how to pay for any care they might need etc.
+Older people face lots of important decisions, especially if their health or mobility starts to decline: when to stop working, whether to continue living at home, how to pay for any care they might need etc.

 This is why many people choose to set up a power of attorney.
 This is a legal document that allows someone else (called an attorney) to make decisions on their behalf.
 Power of attorney can be helpful for decision making over things such as paying bills, medical care, and general wellbeing.
 Ordinary Power of Attorney allows you to make financial decision while your loved one (called the donor) still has mental capacity.
 In contrast, Lasting Power of Attorney only takes effect when the donor loses mental capacity.